 Upon earning their license, Registered Nurses (RNs) can choose from numerous disciplines to follow.
 Each discipline may have its own set of unique job responsibilities, work environments, and benefits.

 For many RNs, the path to higher benefits and specialization begins with earning their Master of Science in Nursing (or MSN).
 In addition, many of the highest-paid nursing jobs require an MSN degree.

 (Read our list of the highest paying nursing careers).

 For this reason, we created a new series of career guides highlighting the top nursing professions requiring an MSN degree.

 (See our list of the top nursing jobs you can get with an MSN degree).

 This career guide will focus on the role of the Nurse Midwife.

 Continue reading to learn how to become a Nurse Midwife and the duties, requirements, and benefits of this honorable profession.

 What Is a Nurse Midwife?

-Nurse midwives are advanced practice registered nurses (APRNs) who specialize in women’s reproductive health and childbirth.
-Nurse midwives provide gynecological and primary health care to women from adolescence through menopause.
-Although reproductive health is the main concern for nurse midwives, they also provide general care to women.
+Nurse-Midwives are Advanced Practice Registered Nurses (APRNs) specializing in women’s reproductive health and childbirth.
+Nurse-Midwives provide gynecological and primary health care to women from adolescence through menopause.
+Although reproductive health is the primary concern for Nurse-Midwives, they also provide general care to women.